awesomeadi00/PersonaVerse/README.md

 ## Description:

-TikTalk is a creative web application that allows users to engage in conversations with a variety of AI chatbots, each boasting a unique personality, from a helpful mom to a mysterious vampire.
+PersonaVerse is a creative web application that allows users to engage in conversations with a variety of AI chatbots, each boasting a unique personality, from a helpful mom to a mysterious vampire.
 The app features an intuitive chat interface, enabling users to select different AI personalities and view their chat histories and express themselves to all sorts of personalities!

 ## Setup Locally: